Can I Rent a Ski Boat

 Most marinas require renters to be present for checkout and check-in.
 They also require you to sign a waiver acknowledging you’re responsible for the boat as well as the passengers.
 This means you are personally liable for any damage to the boat as well as passenger injuries.
 The marina does this to minimize their liability for things you are responsible for..
 However, things like a blown motor or other mechanical issues are the marina’s responsibility.

 This is why it is crucial for the boater to be covered by insurance.
 You can discuss the matter with your insurance agent to see if your current automobile or home policy extends to boat rentals.
 If not, you should purchase such a policy prior to the rental.
 Some marinas may even offer coverage for an extra fee through their own provider.

-Many marinas may even require an additional deposit prior to the rental.
-This way, if there is any damage done to the boat, the rental company can keep all or part of the deposit, but only if they determine that the damage was sustained due to negligence.
+Many marinas may require an additional deposit prior to the rental.
+This way, if any damage is done to the boat, the rental company can keep all or part of the deposit, but only if they determine that the damage was sustained due to negligence.
 These deposits differ greatly, with companies charging anywhere from $50 to $500.

 Usually, prior to the rental, a representative of the marina will walk through the boat with the renter and acknowledge any existing damage on a paper which they will both sign.

 Are There Age Requirements for Renting a Boat

 The age requirements are according to each individual state, as well as the marina that you rent from.
 Depending on where you are boating, reaching 18 years of age may be sufficient – although some companies prefer that the captain is at least 21, or even 25.
 However, no matter where you go, you need to be at least 18 to sign a contract and take legal responsibility.

 All competent marinas know the importance of basic safety equipment such as lifejackets and flotation devices.
 All ski boats should have them readily available, and the instructor will give you thorough instructions on how to use them before you set out onto the water.

 Related Article: Life Jackets for Kids